shedrah/FlappyBird/README.md

-FlappyBird game recreated with youtube tutorials.
+Basic version of FlappyBird game recreated with youtube tutorials.